-- 6.2.1 The Board of Appeals-Zoning (sometimes referred to herein as the Board of Zoning Appeals or the Zoning Board) shall consist of five members appointed by the Selectmen.
+- 6.2.1 The Board of Appeals-Zoning shall consist of five members appointed by the Selectmen.
 The Selectmen shall also appoint at least two associate members annually. - 6.2.2 The Board of Appeals -Zoning appointed and acting under the (Zoning) Protective By-Law, Section 906, shall constitute the Board of Appeals under the Subdivision Control Law with the powers and duties granted by the law.